FabricMC/fabric-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 > Modding is the process of modifying a game in order to change its behavior or add new features - in the case of Minecraft, this can be anything from adding new items, blocks, or entities, to changing the game's mechanics or adding new game modes.

 Minecraft: Java Edition is obfuscated by Mojang, making modification alone difficult.
-However, with the help of modding tools like Fabric, modding becomes much easier - this is where Yarn comes in.
+However, with the help of modding tools like Fabric, modding becomes much easier.
+There are several mapping systems that can assist in this process.

-Yarn remaps the obfuscated code to a human-readable format, making it easier for modders to understand and modify the game's code - it's crucial for modding to be possible.
+Mappings remap the obfuscated code to a human-readable format, making it easier for modders to understand and modify the game's code.
+Yarn is a popular and excellent choice for this, but other options exist as well.
+Each mapping system may have its own strengths or focus.

-Loom allows you to easily develop and compile mods against the remapped code, and Fabric Loader allows you to load these mods into the game.
+Loom allows you to easily develop and compile mods against remapped code, and Fabric Loader allows you to load these mods into the game.

 ## What does Fabric API provide, and why is it needed?